Algorithms Are Digital Art vs drm

 2016 More proof that everything DMCA is broken - Warner Bros Issues Takedown For Own Website.
 In a case of sloppy automation run amok, Warner Bros' copyright enforcement contractor -- Vobile -- issued takedown notices for legitimate distributors and Warner Bros' own website, according to the BBC.
 It also asked the search giant to remove links to legitimate movie streaming websites run by Amazon and Sky, as well as Amazon-owned film database IMDB.
 Fortunately for them, Google chose to cut them a break and ignore those requests.

-2016 EFF Lawsuit Takes on DMCA Section 1201: Research and Technology Restrictions Violate the First Amendment
+2016 EFF Lawsuit Takes on DMCA Section 1201: Research and Technology Restrictions Violate

 The EFF is suing the US government over 'unconstitutional' use of the Digital Millennium Copyright Act